edoger/zkits-environment/README.md

        flag.Parse()

        // Set the runtime environment value.
+       // If the given runtime environment is not supported, ErrInvalidEnv error is returned.
-       // If the given runtime environment is not registered, an error is returned. err := environment.Set(environment.Env(env))
+       // If the current runtime environment is locked, ErrLocked error is returned. err := environment.Set(environment.Env(env))
        if err != nil {
            // Handle error.
        }

        // Get the current runtime environment.
-       // If the given runtime environment is not supported, ErrInvalidEnv error is returned.
-       // If the current runtime environment is locked, ErrLocked error is returned. environment.Get()
+       environment.Get()

        // Not enough built-in runtime environment?